What are grants?

 - Be an undergraduate student who has never earned a bachelor's degree.

 - Be enrolled as a degree-seeking student.
-Financial aid is generally not available for nondegree-seeking students or for continuing education coursework.
+Financial aid is generally not available for nondegree-seeking students (PDF) or for continuing education coursework.

 Some KU grants may have additional eligibility requirements.

 Although award amounts may differ from year to year for each grant program, the total amount of grant aid awarded rarely covers a student's total cost of attendance.
-A student's estimated includes estimated expenses for tuition, fees, room, board, books, transportation, and personal expenses for the academic year.
+A student's estimated cost of attendance includes expenses for tuition, fees, room, board, books, transportation, and personal expenses for the academic year.
 Students with good academic standing and high financial need may also qualify for need-based scholarships.
 In addition, many students consider self-help assistance, such as Federal Work-Study or student loans.

 Note: See eligibility for information regarding circumstances that may cause your aid to be adjusted or cancelled.
 If you withdraw from classes, you may be required to repay some or all of your aid.
-Review Withdrawing and/or Dropping classes for details.
+Review Withdrawing and/or Dropping classes (PDF) for details.